loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 }
 ```

-LoopBack-Next also provides `validateApiSpec` in the testlab so that you can validate it in `npm test` of your app.
+LoopBack 4 also provides `validateApiSpec` in the testlab so that you can validate it in `npm test` of your app.

 ## Asynchronous patterns